-With so much negative news in 2020, it’s worth reflecting on some of the wonderful achievements the past year brought – such as advancements in Alzheimer’s research.
+With so much negative news in 2020, it’s worth reflecting on some of the wonderful achievements the past year brought – such as Alzheimer’s research breakthroughs.
 Katie McDonough, director of programs and services for the Alzheimer’s Association, shares, “There are many things that we’re learning and it’s an exciting time for Alzheimer’s research.”

-Here are just a few of the milestones reached that are leading us ever nearer to a cure:
+Here are just a few of the Alzheimer’s research breakthroughs reached that are leading us ever nearer to a cure:

 - Identification of dementia risk factors.
 Understanding the leading risk factors for dementia, such as pollution, excessive alcohol consumption, and traumatic brain injury (among others) is estimated to reduce cases of dementia worldwide by as much as 40%.